h8every1/vagrant-lemp/README.md

 ## Adding URLs

 Just create new folder inside your projects root folder and `vagrant halt && vagrant up` (to run `hostmanager` provision) inside `vagrant-lemp` folder.

+## NGINX configs

+Configs are automatically created at each start of Vagrant and are stored in `./nginx/sites/*.conf` files.
+One file per each project folder.
+You can safely edit those files, script won't overwrite them (but will recreate configs if you delete them).

+The template for those files is `./nginx/project.conf.template`.
+You can edit it to suit your everyday needs.